-DELIVERY PLAN (2017-2022) OPERATIONAL PLAN (2021-2022) ACTION Action Deliverable Target Responsible Department BE1.4 Match infrastructure with development.
+DELIVERY PLAN (2017-2022) OPERATIONAL PLAN (2021-2022) ACTION ACTION Action Deliverable BE1.4 Match infrastructure with development.
 BE1.4.1 Maintain and upgrade community buildings and structures to meet the needs of the community and ensure commercial viability.
 Maintain existing bus shelters to a serviceable standard.
-Serviceable condition maintained Transport In Improve Council Depots and processes: Reconstruction of the Lithgow Depot Store.
-GPS Fleet Monitoring System Automatic rear gate installation.
-100% complete BE1.4.2 Upgrade and maintain urban and rural roads to an acceptable Implement and maintain the Annual Roads Asset Management Plan (see table below).
-100% complete standard in accordance with their level of traffic use.
-Ir a e 100% complete BE1.4.3 Continue to seek funding to upgrade and maintain state and regional roads within the LGA.
+(BE1.4.1k) Serviceable condition maintained Transport and ensure commercial viability.
+Improve Council Depots and processes: Reconstruction of the Lithgow Depot Store.
+(BE1.4.1h) GPS Fleet Monitoring System (BE1.4.1l) Automatic rear gate installation.(BE1.4.1m) 100% complete BE1.4.2 Upgrade and maintain urban and rural roads to an acceptable Implement and maintain the Annual Roads Asset Management Plan (see table below).
+100% complete a e a r Implement the Annual Footpath construction and renewal program through the renewal of existing assets in line with available resources and assessed priority, while also constructing new assets in accordance with Council's Active Transport Plan as funding permits.
+100% complete BE1.4.3 Continue to seek funding to upgrade and maintain state and regional roads within the LGA.
 Implement the Annual Roads to Recovery Program, renewing priority assets within the Lithgow LGA.
 100% complete Implement the Fixing Local roads Program, renewing priority assets within the Lithgow LGA.
 100% complete